 *F = Frequency, %= Percentage

 As for educational status, the results suggest that livelihood activities have had an impact on the educational status of children.
 About 50.00 per cent of the respondents indicated that livelihood activity had impacted, to a very greater extent on the improvement in the educational status of children this may be because income from livelihoods is utilized to the education of the children (Kumar and Bhagat, 2017; Vu et al., 2021).
-With respect to attending adult education classes and programmes 66.67 per cent of the respondents expressed that no improvement was seen among the respondents.In rural communities, a large number of adults work for long and irregular hours in agriculture and other primary occupations and becomes difficult to set aside time for Attending adult education classes.
+With respect to attending adult education classes and programmes 66.67 per cent of the respondents expressed that no improvement was seen among the respondents.In rural communities, a large number of adults work for long and irregular hours in agriculture and other primary occupations and becomes difficult to set aside time for attending adult education classes.
 Certain populations, especially women, may be discouraged from seeking education by sociocultural issues including traditional gender roles.
 Many times, inadequate educational facilities and resources prevent people living in rural areas from participating in adult education programmes.
 Economic constraints may also prevent individuals from affording the costs associated with adult education, such as tuition fees, books, and transportation.

-In relation to children's development, livelihood activities have made notable contributions indicating 58.33 per cent of the respondents had impacted to a very greater extent in sending school dropouts to schools.
-With respect to avoiding children for labour 37.50 per cent of the respondents’ indicatedimprovement was seen to a smaller extent.
-Followed by 40.00 per cent of the respondents mentioned that livelihood activities had impacted to a greater extent in reduction in school dropout of children.
-Followed by 66.77 per cent of the respondents expressed that livelihood activities had impacted to very greater extent for the immunization of children against diseases.
+In relation to children's development, livelihood activities have made notable contributions indicating that 58.33 per cent of the respondents had impacted to a very greater extent in sending school dropouts to school.
+With respect to avoiding children for labour, 37.50 per cent of the respondents’ indicated that improvement was seen to a smaller extent.
+Following 40.00 per cent of the respondents mentioned that livelihood activities had impacted to a greater extent in reduction in school dropout of children.
+Also, 66.77 per cent of the respondents expressed that livelihood activities had impacted to very greater extent for the immunization of children against diseases.
 With respect to better growth and development of children, 35.83 per cent of the respondents expressed improvement to a very greater extent.
-Followed by 37.50 per cent of the respondents expressed that livelihood activities had impacted to a smaller extent for children free from nutritional and health problems, indicating the overall positive influence of livelihood activities on children's well-being as practising their livelihood has helped them gain higher income and spend this income on the wellbeing of children and provide education.
+Following 37.50 per cent of the respondents expressed that livelihood activities had impacted to a smaller extent to children being free from nutritional and health problems, indicating the overall positive influence of livelihood activities on children's well-being as practising their livelihood has helped them gain higher income and spend this income on the wellbeing of children and their education.

-In terms of socio-political aspects, 41.67 per cent of the respondents mentioned improvement to a greater extent regarding the interaction with friends, relatives, and others, indicating increased social engagement facilitated by these economic endeavours (Nandini and Kiresur, 2013; Ifeanyi-obi and Matthews-Njoku, 2014).
-Similarly, membership in informal groups was improved to a very greater extent (33.33%). followed by 33.33 per cent of the farmers expressed that livelihood activities had impacted to a little extent on membership in formal organizations.
+In terms of socio-political aspects, 41.67 per cent of the respondents mentioned improvement to a greater extent regarding the interaction with friends, relatives, and others, indicating increased social engagement facilitated by these economic endeavours (Nandini & Kiresur, 2013; Ifeanyi-obi & Matthews-Njoku, 2014).
+Similarly, membership in informal groups was improved to a very greater extent (33.33%).
+Futhermore, 33.33 per cent of the farmers expressed that livelihood activities had impacted to a little extent to membership in formal organizations.
 Similarly, 58.33 per cent of the farmers expressed no improvement in contesting in elections.
-Followed by 33.33 per cent of the respondents expressed that livelihood activities had impacted to a greater extent for campaigning during elections.
-Followed by 35.50 per cent of the farmers expressed that livelihood activities had impacted to a very greater extent for participation in panchayat meetings.the common motivation for getting involved in politics is the desire to guarantee access to necessities like clean water, healthcare, and education.
+Additionally, 33.33 per cent of the respondents expressed that livelihood activities had impacted to a greater extent for campaigning during elections.
+In addition, 35.50 per cent of the farmers expressed that livelihood activities had impacted to a very greater extent to participation in panchayat meetings.the common motivation for getting involved in politics is the desire to guarantee access to necessities like clean water, healthcare, and education.
 To make sure that their demands are met by government programmes, rural residents participate in politics.
 Participation in local government has expanded as a result of their greater political involvement, which enables them to push for policies that address the particular difficulties encountered by rural communities and seek representation.